Answered By: Carl

 Extraordinary retention guidelines exceeding the seven-year requirement include research involving drug-marketing, device-marketing, and pediatric subject research.
 Review the guidelines above for details.

-Contact the Research Data Management Specialist Group to ask a question, set up a consultation, or learn more about ULS research data management support services.
+Contact the Digital Scholarship and Publishing team to ask a question, set up a consultation, or learn more about the library's research data support services.

 Need help?
 Chat with us!